hotwired/strada-site/_source/handbook/02_how_it_works.md

 Web components "send" messages to their corresponding native components.
 Native components "receive" the messages to build and display native controls, populating them with `data` supplied in the messages.
 When native components want to inform their corresponding web components of a user action or state change, the native components "reply" to the originally received messages.
 Web components "receive" the replies and invoke a callback to update the web component based on the reply message `data`.

-Strada leverages [Stimulus](https://stimulus.hotwired.dev) to bring you the same power to your web components.
+Strada leverages [Stimulus](https://stimulus.hotwired.dev) to bring the same power to your web components.
 In fact, the core `BridgeComponent` class is an extension of a Stimulus `Controller`, so you should be familiar with Stimulus before building Strada components.

 ## Demo Examples